Wives of the Signers: Facts about Five Women of the Declaration of Independence

 Before, during and after the Revolutionary War, Laura and her husband Oliver opened up their home to anyone aiding the patriotic cause.
 A woman of strong character, Laura managed the family farm, keeping things going while her husband served the new nation.
 She made her home a place of comfort and refuge, and provided blankets, stockings and other supplies from her home and farm to the American army.

-Don’t forget: in honor of America’s Independence Day, KCTS 9 welcomes you to join us as we kick off our country’s 238th birthday in an all-star salute with A Capitol Fourth.
-Hosted by two-time Emmy Award-winning television personality Tom Bergeron, the festivities feature performances by Frankie Valli, Pattie Labelle, Jordin Sparks and many more.
+Don’t forget: in honor of America’s Independence Day, KCTS 9 welcomes you to join us as we kick off our country’s 239th birthday in an all-star salute with A Capitol Fourth.
+The festivities feature performances by Hunter Hayes, KC and the Sunshine Band, Barry Manilow and many more.

 Tune in to A Capitol Fourth tonight, July 4 at 8:00 pm.